Rambler Classic: New Zealand

 Rambler Classics were assembled by New Zealand company VW Motors in their Volkswagen assembly plant in Otahuhu, Auckland until 1962.

 In 1964 Campbell Motors, the importer of Studebaker and Willys vehicles, built a plant in Thames, New Zealand to assemble AMC vehicles.
 The assembly business was named Campbell Motor Industries (CMI).
 CMI assembled Peugeots and Ramblers and later Hino, Isuzu, Renault, Datsun, and Toyota.
 The first Rambler to come off the line was a Rambler Classic in September 1964.

 Like Australia, New Zealand cars were assembled from right-hand drive knock-down kits from Kenosha.
 The vehicles were partially assembled and painted at the factory with the engine, transmission, front suspension, rear axle, and doors installed.
 Some of the other components were boxed and shipped inside the car for final assembly by CMI.
-Unlike Australia, interior trim was also supplied with the knock-down kits, as the motor trimming industry in New Zealand had ceased to exist since the end of the 1930s following the demise of local coach building due to the preference of full imports.
-Hence, New Zealand assembled Ramblers are more "American" than their Australian equivalents.
+Unlike Australia, interior trim was also included with the knock-down kits, as the motor trimming industry in New Zealand had ceased to exist since the end of the 1930s following the demise of local coach builders due to the preference of full imports.
+Hence, New Zealand-assembled Ramblers are more "American" than their Australian equivalents.
 For 1966, CMI assembled 336 Rambler Classics for the New Zealand market, only slightly fewer than the Datsuns and Peugeots they also assembled in the same year.